-The Cook Shire labour force have a lower proportion of people with high incomes ($1,750 or more per week) than Health Care and Social Assistance.
+The Cook Shire labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than Health Care and Social Assistance.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics in Cook Shire Council, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Cook Shire Council.
+Income statistics the Cook Shire, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the Cook Shire.
 This also indicates what knowledge and skill levels industry can draw upon locally.